-The backlash tries to subvert feminism’s meager and hard-won victories by claiming they disadvantage women “It deploys both the ‘new findings’ of ‘scientific research’ and the dimestore moralism of yesteryear…The backlash has succeeded in framing virtually the whole issue of women’s rights in its own language.”
-Yet, the cause of women’s unhappiness is not the feminist revolution, but the attempts to halt that revolution, and with it, the advances in women’s autonomy.
-By creating myths around women’s personal lives around subjects such as romance and fertility, the backlash aims to break women’s dedication to feminism and gender equality by portraying it as working against their own interests.
-The goal is to stop the revolution by stopping the people behind it.
-Towards that end, it divides women, creating a rift between the feminist activists and lay women, as part of its divide and conquer tactic.
-Although misogyny is pervasive in Western culture, it ebbs and flows in correlation with historic events, with acute flare-ups in response to perceived progress on women’s rights.
-These flare ups are the backlash – not a coordinated conspiracy, but a diffuse reaction to feminist advances.
-She notes that in America in the 80s and 90s, the backlash interfered with further advances in women’s advances exactly as they were out of the cusp of some of their greatest accomplishments.
-Today, once again, we are seeing a backlash against feminism in many Western countries n Europe, this backlash comes with by the rise of the conservative right and the general political backlash against liberal values.
+The above backlash tries to subvert feminism’s meager and hard-won victories by claiming they disadvantage women: “It deploys both the ‘new findings’ of ‘scientific research’ and the dimestore moralism of yesteryear […]The backlash has succeeded in framing virtually the whole issue of women’s rights in its own language.”
+Yet, the cause of women’s unhappiness is not the feminist revolution but the attempts to halt that revolution, and with it the advances in women’s autonomy.
+By creating myths around women’s personal lives on subjects such as romance and fertility, the backlash aims to break women’s dedication to feminism and gender equality by portraying it as working against their own interests.
+The goal is thus to stop the revolution by stopping the people behind it.
+To that end, it divides women, creating a rift between feminist activists and laywomen as part of its “divide and conquer” tactic.
+Although misogyny is pervasive in Western culture, it ebbs and flows in correlation with historic events, with acute flare-ups in response to perceived progress in women’s rights.
+These flare-ups are the backlash – not a coordinated conspiracy but a diffuse reaction to feminist advances.
+Faludi notes that in America in the 80s and 90s, the backlash interfered with further advances in women’s advances exactly when they were on the cusp of some of their greatest accomplishments.
+Today, we are once again witnessing a backlash against feminism in many Western countries, accompanied in Europe by the rise of the conservative right and the general political backlash against liberal values.

-This chapter does not enumerate the many structural obstacles hindering the religious feminist endeavor, but focuses on the rise of opposing conservative narratives.
-Conservative reactions to gender critiques can be generally grouped into two main approaches: The first maintains that while the gendered hierarchy in Judaism might appear problematic to those ofmodern sensibilities, the problem is with their perspective and is not a moral problem with the tradition itself.
-Since this is God’s will, the hierarchy must be accepted as is.
+This chapter does not enumerate the many structural obstacles hindering the religious feminist endeavor but focuses on the rise of opposing conservative narratives.
+Conservative reactions to gender critiques can be generally grouped into two main approaches: The first maintains that while the gendered hierarchy in Judaism might appear problematic to modern sensibilities, the problem is with their perspective and is not a moral problem with the tradition itself.
+Since it is God’s will, the hierarchy must be accepted as is.
 Moreover, accepting God’s will is a test of faith and religious commitment.
-The other approach is more apologetic: Its proponents accept the basic assumption that gender discrimination is a problem, however they deny its existence in Judaism, and reject any sort of identification of feminine oppression with Judaism.
+The other approach is more apologetic: Its proponents accept the basic assumption that gender discrimination is a problem; however, they deny its existence in Judaism and reject any sort of correlation of feminine oppression with Judaism.
 This approach offers a picture of differentiated essentialist femininity along the lines of “different yet equal,” a formula familiar from the feminist literature, with some even going so far as to claim that women are considered superior in Judaism.